imcyph/ultimate-salad-log-reader/README.md

 4. Follow the in-app instructions to clone the repository.

 ## Contribution
 USLR Is open to any improvements, bug reports or feature suggestions.
-Feel Free to open a pull request or issue.
+Feel free to open a pull request or issue.

 ## Credit
 USLR's logic is initally based off of https://github.com/FemboyNova/SIE/tree/main and rewritten with added QOL improvements in C#.